2020 World Rugby Under 20 Championship

-The 2020 World Rugby Under 20 Championship was to have been the thirteenth edition of the premier age-grade rugby competition.
-The tournament was to be in Italy for the third time, previously being held in 2011 and 2015.
-Second-time champions France would have been the defending champions.
+The 2020 World Rugby Under 20 Championship was scheduled to be the 13th edition of the World Rugby Under 20 Championship, the premier age-grade rugby union competition organised by World Rugby.
+The tournament was to be held in Italy for the third time, having previously been played there in 2011 and 2015.
+France were the defending champions.

 On 20 March 2020, World Rugby announced that the championship was cancelled due to the COVID-19 pandemic.

 Teams

 The following teams would have participated in the 2020 U20 Championship:

 Pool stage

 The pool stage fixture was to have been as follows: